Oracc: The Open Richly Annotated Cuneiform Corpus Projects List

 Buy the book from Eisenbrauns.Suhu: The Inscriptions of Suhu online

 This project presents annotated editions of the officially commissioned texts of the extant, first-millennium-BC inscriptions of the rulers of Suhu, texts published in Frame, RIMB 2 pp. 275-331.
-The open-access transliterations and translations were made available through the kind permission of Grant Frame and with funding provided by the Alexander von Humboldt Foundation.
+The open-access transliterations and translations were made available through the kind permission of Grant Frame and with funding provided by LMU Munich and the Alexander von Humboldt Foundation.

 Provides a global registry of cuneiform manuscripts, supplementary to CDLI.